PointCloudLibrary/pcl/doc/tutorials/content/extract_indices.rst

 Now, let's break down the code piece by piece, skipping the obvious.

-After the data has been loaded from the input .PCD file, we create a *VoxelGrid* filter, to downsample the data.
+After the data has been loaded from the input .PCD file, we create a :pcl:`VoxelGrid<pcl::VoxelGrid>` filter, to downsample the data.
 The rationale behind data downsampling here is just to speed things up -- less points means less time needed to spend within the segmentation loop.